-In Applicant's SOR response, he did not admit or deny the SOR allegations.
-Item 4.
-His SOR response provided some extenuating and mitigating information about resolution of his SOR debts.
+In Applicant's SOR response, he admitted the SOR allegations in SOR $\P\P$ 1.a through 1.z.
+Item 1.
+His SOR response did not provide extenuating and mitigating information.

-Applicant is a 64-year-old master trades, and the same employer has employed him since October 2015.2 He was unemployed from August 2015 to October 2015.
-He worked on an oil rig as a senior electrician from April 1997 to August 2015.
-He attended college from 1973 to 1974, and he did not receive a degree.
-He served in the U.S. Navy from 1977 to 1997, and honorably retired from the Navy.
-In 1993, he married, and his child was born in 1990.
-His step-children were born in 1960, 1964, and 1966.
+Applicant is a 62-year-old senior engineer, and the same employer has employed him since 1980.2 In 1977, he received a bachelor's degree, and in 1980, he received a master's degree.
+He has not served in the U.S. armed forces.
+He has never married and has no children.
 There is no evidence of security violations, abuse of alcohol, or use of illegal drugs.